evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 We maintain that there's no necessity to alter this license for those who intend to utilize, augment, or create derivative works from our original covered work.
 Consequently, we've set forth specific guidelines for the distribution of any such derivative works.
 Any distributed improvements or derivatives must adhere to the same licensing terms as our original work.

 We encourage your contributions to our original work, helping you to prevent dependency on your outdated versions as we anticipate a single primary code branch, from which all derivatives will emerge.
-Otherwise, this license also lets you use of our work in "closed-source" projects, or other methods that safeguard your derivative works, provided you do not distribute a derivative work as distribution must be exclusively licensed under this license.
+Otherwise, this license also lets you use our work in "closed-source" projects, or other methods that safeguard your derivative works, provided you do not distribute a derivative work as distribution must be exclusively licensed under this license.

 By ensuring our work is always distributed under this uniform license and not any other terms or conditions, we gain two key benefits: (1) it enables continuous enhancement through derivative works, maximizing the utility of our original work and so the user base, and (2) our free distribution approach proves more cost-efficient in the long run, establishing a distinct identity for the covered work.
 So as a receiver we apparently protect our work to be able to receive distributed derivative works for free without need to know further than this license for continuous improvement via copying, modification and (re)distribution.
 This license unifies us against fragmentation, enabling us to outperform competitors while permanently adhering to our original terms and expect the same from you.